fschl/dotfiles/README.md

 # fschl dotfiles

+**Notice:** this repository is not maintained on Github!
+For a more recent version check https://gitlab.com/fschl/dotfiles

 some stuff that makes my linux life more portable and comfortable. for debian, or debian-based distros. using i3wm.org on the desktop. also uses containers.